jcavera/subjective_time/README.md

-# subjective_time
+# Subjective Time

-The code for the Subjective Time art project
+This is the code for the Subjective Time art project.